 The most dangerous cause at any age is acute infectious arthritis Infectious Arthritis Infectious arthritis is infection in the fluid and tissues of a joint usually caused by bacteria but occasionally by viruses or fungi.
 Bacteria, viruses, or fungi may spread through the bloodstream... read more .
 Infectious arthritis can damage structures inside the joint within hours, which can lead to permanent arthritis.
 Rapid treatment can minimize permanent damage and prevent sepsis and death.

-Common causes of pain in a single joint are listed in table Some Causes and Features of Pain in a Single Joint Some Causes and Features of Pain in a Single Joint .
+Common causes of pain in a single joint are listed in table .

 Less common causes

 Less common causes of pain in a single joint include destruction of part of the nearby bone caused by poor blood supply (osteonecrosis Osteonecrosis Osteonecrosis is the death of a segment of bone caused by an impaired blood supply.
-Osteonecrosis can be caused by an injury or can occur spontaneously.
-Typical symptoms include pain, limited... read more ), joint tumors Joint Tumors Tumors rarely affect joints unless a bone tumor or soft-tissue tumor is near a joint.
+Osteonecrosis is most commonly caused by an injury but can also occur without an injury.
+Typical symptoms... read more ), joint tumors Joint Tumors Tumors rarely affect joints unless a bone tumor or soft-tissue tumor is near a joint.
 However, two conditions—synovial chondromatosis and tenosynovial giant cell tumors—occur in the lining ... read more (such as pigmented villonodular synovitis Tenosynovial giant cell tumor Tumors rarely affect joints unless a bone tumor or soft-tissue tumor is near a joint.
 However, two conditions—synovial chondromatosis and tenosynovial giant cell tumors—occur in the lining ... read more ), blood in the joint (hemarthrosis), and disorders that usually cause pain in more than one joint, such as reactive arthritis Reactive Arthritis Reactive arthritis (previously called Reiter syndrome) is a spondyloarthritis causing inflammation of the joints and tendon attachments at the joints, often related to an infection.
 Joint pain... read more .

 Evaluation of Pain in a Single Joint